istio/community/WORKING-GROUP-PROCESSES.md

 * **Prepare a Roadmap**.
 Create a preliminary 3 month roadmap for what the working group would focus on.

 * **Send an Email**.
-Write up an email with your charter, nominated leads, and roadmap, and post it to [technical-oversight-committee](https://discuss.istio.io/c/technical-oversight-committee).
+Write up an email with your charter, nominated leads, and roadmap, and post it to #toc-steering-questions on the [Istio Slack](https://slack.istio.io/).
 The technical oversight committee will evaluate the request and decide whether the working group should be formed, whether it should be merely a subgroup of an existing working group, or whether it should be subsumed by an existing working group.